This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of a jaw fracture?

-- Swelling, pain, bruising, or bleeding in your jawbone
+- Swelling, pain, or bruising in or around your jaw

 - Broken or missing teeth

 - Trouble pressing your teeth together